You know how sometimes things come back to bite you in the butt? It just happened to me.

 Gulp.
 I decided her response was important enough to make it a separate post.
 It made me realize I applied my journalism standards to a mommy blogger who liked telling her readers about products she believed in.
 Now I’m struggling with whether to feel bad.
 She’s a kindergarten teacher who does crafts projects, after all, not a hard-boiled reporter.

-She got the pitcher from a website called The Product Review Place, where bloggers put up notices asking for free products to review and give away.
+She got the pitcher from a website where bloggers put up notices asking for free products to review and give away.
 The problem is that bloggers tend to write super enthusiastic reviews in exchange, even when not asked to do so (clearly spelled out in a disclaimer on Katie’s blog).

 In print, advertorials are in special advertising sections, designated as such at the top, and never written by staff writers.
 While designed to mimic a publication’s editorial style, content and layout, they are clearly separate and do not reflect endorsement by the publication.